 Keep in mind, independence is not so much about living without you as it is about raising a kid who feels confident to try things out, to speak up, to initiate, all the while understanding that you (or a caregiver proxy) are there for her when she truly needs you.

 We’re professional problem solvers so it takes strength to silence that learned behavior.
 Research shows that working moms in the Cram it all in Years make twice as many decisions as others, largely because we add all the choices we make for our children to all the decisions we make at work.
+No such research yet on working dads, but any of us who works is a pro at problem solving.
 So while we can easily slip into problem solving and decision making for our children (and it’s expedient), we’re better off trying to resist our wiring, stop and transfer the choice to them.